SiddharthOza00/US-States-guessing-game/README.md

 Set a timer for 6 mins in your phone/laptop or tablet and start the game!

-Well here's your chance to prove him wrong?
+Well here's your chance to prove him wrong!
 Maybe?

 Don't worry this time you'll have a helping hand.